wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.2.13 =
+* Bug Fix - Sales tax with discounts bug fix.
+Discounts for products should lower the sales tax value, shipping discounts do not.
+This has been corrected.
+* Bug Fix - Small vat error corrected.
 = 1.2.12 =
 * Bug Fix - We have found some servers are incompatible with the changes made to the css and js loaders.
 We will focus on increasing the load time later, for now this will fix the customers who are having issues.
 * We are sorry for those customers who were affected.
 We are still confident in our compatibility with WP Super Cache and highly recommend it for those running a WordPress site.